ContextData/VectorETL/README.md

 #### Using Unstructured to process source files

-Starting from version 0.1.6.3, you can now add Unstructured as file processing API.
-Users can now utilize the [Unstructured's Serverless API](https://unstructured.io/api-key-hosted) to efficiently extract data from a multitude of file based sources.
+Starting from version 0.1.6.3, users can now utilize the [Unstructured's Serverless API](https://unstructured.io/api-key-hosted) to efficiently extract data from a multitude of file based sources.

+**NOTE:** This is limited to the Unstructured Severless API and should not be used for the Unstructured's open source framework

 **This is limited to [PDF, DOCX, DOC, TXT] files**